sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 # Overview

 In this section, I will present an overview of this model.
-If you're already familiar with it, you can skip straight to the [Implementation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling#implementation) section and the code.
+If you're already familiar with it, you can skip straight to the [Implementation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling#implementation) section or the commented code.

 ### LM-LSTM-CRF